Redislabs-Solution-Architects/AWS-microservices-workshop-images/README.md

 # Microservices Workshop Images - Project Intro

-This project provides the images to be used with the AWS-microservices-workshop-hugo project, which is the workshop documentation that will consume the images produced here.
+This project provides the images to be used with the [AWS-microservices-workshop-hugo project](https://github.com/Redislabs-Solution-Architects/AWS-microservices-workshop-hugo), which is the workshop documentation that will consume the images produced here.

-This project was originally forked from Tug Grall's Microservices Demo and the intention is to continue to track that demo closely.
+This project was originally forked from [Tug Grall's Microservices Demo](https://github.com/redis-developer/redis-microservices-demo) and the intention is to continue to track that project closely.

 This project produces Docker images that can be run using docker, AWS Elastic Container Service (ECS) or Kubernetes.